 Certificate of Graduate Study in Assistant Principal

-The assistant principal certificate program is offered through the Professional Education Department and is designed to meet the state requirements for assistant principal certification in Maine and to provide a foundation for graduate work in educational administration.
-This twelve-credit program consists of four courses:
+The assistant principal certificate program is offered through the Educational Leadership program and is designed to meet the state requirements for assistant principal certification in Maine and to provide a foundation for graduate work in educational administration.
+This 15-credit program consists of five courses.

 EDU 670 Introduction to Educational Leadership